basanop/PYTHON-CASSANDRA-REST-SERVER/README.md

 # REST API server
 ## Description

-This project provides python based REST API server to host certain queries for the database.
+This project implements a python based REST API server.
 It uses Cassandra as db-backend and REDIS for key-value storage.
 This is intended for big data queries.

 This project is under progress and APIs provided are work in progress and subject to changes.